Hispanic Serving Institution Pathways to the Professoriate

 - José Medina, PhD, Philosophy

-TGS Assistant Dean of Diversity and Inclusion, Damon L. Williams will partner with HSI site coordinators to ensure the program’s success.
+TGS Associate Dean for Diversity and Inclusion, Damon L. Williams will partner with HSI site coordinators to ensure the program’s success.